temporalio/documentation/docs-src/concepts/what-is-the-temporal-platform.md

 #### Platform-level failure

 A platform-level failure refers to a failure that occurs within the underlying platform or infrastructure that supports an application or system.
-This type of failure can often be transparent to the application, meaning it is not directly visible to the user or application, and can be detected and mitigated at a platform level.
-This is one of the things that Temporal does really well.
+This type of failure can often be transparent to the application, meaning it is not directly visible to the user or application and can be detected and mitigated at a platform level.
+Temporal is made to insulate your application from platform-level failures.
 An example of a platform-level failure could be a network connection issue or hardware failure.

 #### Application-level failure

-An application-level failure, on the other hand, refers to a failure that occurs within the application itself.
+Conversely, an application-level failure refers to a failure that occurs within the application itself.
 This type of failure is directly visible to the user or application and must be detected and mitigated at the application level.
-Temporal cannot mitigate application level failures for you, but Temporal makes it easy to handle failures or debug your application.
+Temporal cannot mitigate application-level failures for you, but Temporal greatly simplifies handling failures and debugging your application.
 An example of an application-level failure could be an error in the application's code or a problem with the input data being used by the application.

 #### Failure handling